Updated for 2019!

 Yellow poplars, or tulip poplars (Lirodendron tulipifera), have the largest flower of any tree native to Illinois.
 These flowers are cup-shaped with a cone-shaped cluster of pistils surrounded by six yellow-green petals and they appear in April and May.
 They can grow to be 2 inches in length and they have ample nectar which attracts bees and other insect pollinators.

 Dogwood trees (Cornus sp.) produce flowers from March until June.
-There are many species of dogwood in the Chicago area including the Cornelian cherry dogwood (Cornus mas) that produces both fruits and flowers in late March or April.
+There are many species of dogwood trees in the Chicago area including the Cornelian cherry dogwood (Cornus mas) that produces both fruits and flowers in late March or April.
 The flowers of the Cornelian cherry dogwood are star-shaped, and they grow in clusters when the temperature is still cool.
 The nectar in these flowers attracts bees, butterflies, and other species.

 There are a wide variety of crabapple trees (Malus spp. and cvs.) that range in height, canopy shape, and flower type in the Chicago area.
 The flowers of a crabapple tree tend to grow in clusters and they range in color from purple and pink to white.
 These trees flower heavily which is why they are loved by gardeners and homeowners looking to improve their landscape.
 Crabapple species do particularly well in urban environments because they are resistant to many diseases.